huggingface/optimum-graphcore/README.md

 ```

-Transformer version that can run on IPUs:
+Transformed version that can run on IPUs:
 ```python
 from optimum.graphcore import IPUConfig, IPUTrainer, IPUTrainingArguments